dimxy/bitcoinjs-lib/README.md

 ## What should happen in the test

 When you run the chain, webpack and webcoin-bridge, you might go to the test page url in browser (http://localhost:8080).<br>
-When you load it in a browser it should print the created cc faucet txhex content in the browser window.
+It allows first to connect to a peer and then create cc faucet transactions.

 ## Info about new and updated packages